-Fatal Atiamuri crash: Scout mum Jenny Rodgers's passion for life filled the room
+Fatal Atiamuri crash: Scout mum Jenny Rodgers' passion for life filled the room

 "Jenny's bright smile, loud laugh and passion for life would fill the room wherever she was."

-That is how the Scouts New Zealand general manager Jenny Rodgers is being remembered after she was killed in a crash near Taupo which also claimed seven other lives.
+That is how the Scouts Lower North Island general manager Jenny Rodgers is being remembered after she was killed in a crash near Taupō which also claimed seven other lives.

 In a statement, Scouts New Zealand said her death was a loss to the movement on many levels.

-"Her dedication to family and passion for Scouting was deep", they said.
+"Her dedication to family and passion for Scouting was deep," they said.

 "Jenny's caring and selfless nature meant that she was fondly known as 'Scout Mum' to many.
 Her ability to take people under her wing and to go out of her way to help others no matter the task was something that will be sorely missed.

-"Jenny lived by the Scout values and role modelled them every day."
+"Jenny lived by the Scout values and role-modelled them every day."

 READ MORE: